nikku/didi/README.md

 Using [`didi`][didi], you follow the [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) / [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) pattern.
 This means that you decouple component (service) declaration from instantiation.

 Components in `didi` are declared by name.
-Each component is a singleton.
-It is instantiated by `didi` as needed, and cached for future re-use.
-During instantiation, `didi` will do the heavy lifting to resolve component dependencies.
+Each component is a singleton. `didi` takes care of instantiating components and their dependencies as needed, caching them for future re-use.

 ## Example